 The interest in the event goes far beyond the UK, bringing competitors from across the world to the quiet Wiltshire town of Devizes.
-This year, entrants are travelling from Sweden, Australia, the United States, Denmark, Belgium, Ireland, South Africa and, of course, from throughout the UK.
+This year there are entrants from New Zealand, the United States, Canada, Denmark, Ireland, South Africa and, of course, from throughout the UK.

-For more information about Devizes Westminster International Canoe Marathon you can visit www.dwrace.org.uk
+For more information about Devizes Westminster International Canoe Marathon visit www.dwrace.org.uk

-For interview, photographs or more information contact Peter Hutchison on peter.hutchison@ukonline.co.uk or 07736 424200.
+For interviews, photographs or more information contact Peter Hutchison on peter.hutchison@ukonline.co.uk or 07736 424200.